KokoMind/A3C-TF/README.md

 # A3C-TF
-Implementing the Asynchronous Advanced Actor-Critic Algorithm using TensorFlow
+Implementing the Asynchronous advantage actor-critic Algorithm using TensorFlow